This article was updated on March 23, 2021.

-An echocardiogram is a test that uses of sound waves to make pictures of the heart, in order to check for abnormalities, holes, blood clots, and more.
-A medical technician passes a probe across your chest, which picks up sounds waves from your heart, much like an ultrasound.
-The process is a simple outpatient procedure.
+An echocardiogram (or echo) is a test that uses sound waves to take pictures of the heart in order to check for abnormalities, holes, blood clots, and more.
+A medical technician passes a probe across your chest which picks up sounds waves from your heart, much like an ultrasound.
+The process is a simple outpatient procedure, often performed in your doctor’s office instead of a hospital.

-As long as an echocardiogram is ordered by a doctor for treating a medical problem, Medicare Part B will cover it.
+As long as an echocardiogram is ordered by a doctor who accepts Medicare assignment and deemed medically necessary, Medicare Part B will cover it.
 Medicare Part B will also cover an echocardiogram as part of your one-time Welcome to Medicare doctor visit.

 An average echocardiogram costs between $1,000 and $2,000.
 Medicare Part B will cover 20 percent of the Medicare-approved amount of this diagnostic test.
 The Part B deductible applies.
-You may also owe a copayment to the hospital or clinic.
+You may also owe a copayment to the hospital, clinic, or doctor’s office where the test is performed.

 - Diagnose reasons for shortness of breath or chest pain